Hairballs are not the most pleasant part of being a cat parent, but they come up anywhere from once a year to once a week.

 Can hairballs make cats sick?

-While most hairballs in cats are harmless, a large or hard hairball can have life-threatening consequences.
-It can block a cat’s digestive tract, preventing elimination and causing the cat to stop eating.
+Most hairballs are harmless, but some can have life-threatening consequences.
+A large or hard hairball can block a cat’s digestive tract, preventing elimination.
+It can also cause the cat to stop eating.

-• Persistent vomiting or retching without producing a hairball
+Persistent vomiting or retching without producing a hairball

-Check with your veterinarian before using any oils, butters, gels, or laxatives to help your cat pass a hairball.
+* Check with your veterinarian before using any oils, butters, gels, or laxatives to help your cat pass a hairball.

 When is that hacking sound not a hairball?

 Take him to the vet.
 If your cat is puking up many hairballs in a week, that could signal a problem, too.

 But keep an eye on your pet.
 Groom her, feed her nourishing food, and keep her engaged.
 Any time a pet starts to retch, cough, or throw up, make sure to pay close attention.
 If something worries you, consult your vet. 🐈